-A set of supporting policy actions have been adopted by the European Commission to accelerate the take-up of IoT and to unleash its potential in Europe for the benefit of European citizens and businesses.
+With processing moving closer to the edge, we can reduce communication and storage costs as well as energy consumption.
+We can also apply machine learning and AI to safely identify data patterns that impact physical processes or businesses.
+A set of supporting policy actions have been adopted by the European Commission to accelerate the take-up of the next generation IoT and edge computing and unleash their full potential in Europe for the benefit of EU citizens and businesses.

-A potential obstacle for the achievement of a single market for IoT has to do with issues linked to the capacity to handle a large diversity and very large volumes of connected devices, and the need to securely identify them and be able to discover them so that they can be plugged into IoT systems.
-In this context it is important to promote an interoperable IoT numbering space for a universal object identification that transcends geographical limits.
-It is also important to promote an open system for object identification and authentication.
-Some aspects of numbering are already addressed in the 2016 review of the EU's telecoms rules.
+A potential obstacle for the achievement of a single market for IoT has to do with the capacity to handle diverse and very large volumes of connected devices, as well as the need to securely identify them so they can be plugged into IoT networks.
+In this context, it is important to promote an interoperable IoT numbering space for a universal object identification system that transcends geographical limits, and an open one for object authentication.

 IoT research & development and innovation